skx/go.vm/README.md

 go.vm
 -----

-This project is a golang based compiler and intepreter for a simple virtual machine.
+This project is a golang based compiler and interpreter for a simple virtual machine.
 It is a port of the existing project:

 * https://github.com/skx/simple.vm